isocpp/CppCoreGuidelines/CppCoreGuidelines.md

     throw MyException{"something bad"};  // good

-    // ...

-Exceptions do not need to be derived from '''std::exception'''.
+Exceptions do not need to be derived from `std::exception`.

     class MyCustomError {};  // not derived from std::exception

     // ...

-    throw MyCustomError{};  // good - handlers catch this type
+    throw MyCustomError{};  // good - handlers must catch this type (or ...)

 Library types derived from std::exception can be used as generic exceptions if no useful information can be added at the point of detection.